Dolfost/nodesExctractor/README.md

 Then you can try to install my script.

 Briefly about him:
 This script was created specifically to simplify the installation of models for the program 'Stick Nodes'.
-In short, you need to put archives and format files .nodes в папку 'sdcard/Downloads/Nodes', run termux, and run the script with the desired parameters.
+In short, you need to put archives and format files .nodes to folder 'sdcard/Downloads/Nodes', run termux, and run the script with the desired parameters.
-Ain will unzip the archives and move the all files in .nodes format to the specified folder.
+And it will unzip the archives and move the all files in .nodes format to the specified folder.
 (Depends on the key that you specify when you run the script)
 So, this script works with two folders: 'sdcard/Downloads' and 'sdcard/Stick Nodes'.

 ##### _sdcard/Downloads/Nodes:_